Experience Replay Using Transition Sequences: Related Work

 In addition to selecting transition sequences, we also generate virtual sequences of transitions which the agent could have possibly experienced, but in reality, did not.
 This virtual experience is then replayed to improve the agent's learning.
-Some early approaches in RL, such as the dyna architecture \cite{sutton1990integrated} also made use of simulated experience to improve the value function estimates.
+Some early approaches in RL, such as the dyna architecture \citep{sutton1990integrated} also made use of simulated experience to improve the value function estimates.
 However, unlike the approach proposed here, the simulated experience was generated based on models of the reward function and transition probabilities which were continuously updated based on the agent's interactions with the environment.
 In this sense, the virtual experience generated in our approach is more grounded in reality, as it is based directly on the data collected through the agent-environment interaction.
-Our approach also recognizes the real-world limitations of replay memory \cite{de2015importance}, and stores only a certain amount of information at a time, specified by memory parameters.
+In more recent work, Fonteneau \textit{et al.} describe an approach to generate artificial trajectories and use them to find policies with acceptable performance guarantees \citep{fonteneau2013batch}.
+However, this approach is designed for batch RL, and the generated artificial trajectories are not constructed using a TD error basis.
+Our approach also recognizes the real-world limitations of replay memory \citep{de2015importance}, and stores only a certain amount of information at a time, specified by memory parameters.
 The selected and generated sequences are stored in the replay memory in the form of libraries which are continuously updated so that the agent is equipped with transition sequences that are most relevant to the task at hand.